Whale watching in Cabo San Lucas: guide and season

 Private vs shared departures

 Shared: lower per-person cost, fixed timing.
-Private: more control over rhythm, better for families or custom preferences.
+Private: more control over rhythm, easier for families, cameras and slower pacing, with space and comfort to observe wildlife calmly.

 Before-you-book checklist